| Title: | SHAP Plots for 'XGBoost' |

 being numeric or logical (TRUE/FALSE), it aims to help make the test plot for large amount of data faster.
 If dilute = 5 will plot 1/5 of the data.
 If dilute = TRUE or a number, will plot at most half points per feature, so the plotting won't be too slow.
 If you put dilute too high, at least 10 points per feature would be kept.
 If the dataset is too small after dilution, will just plot all the data |

-shap.prep( xgb_model = NULL, shap_contrib = NULL, X_train, top_n = NULL, var_cat = NULL )
+shap.prep( xgb_model = NULL, shap_contrib = NULL, X_train, top_n = NULL, var_cat = NULL )shap.prep( xgb_model = NULL, shap_contrib = NULL, X_train, top_n = NULL, var_cat = NULL )

 xgb_model |

-an XGBoost (or LightGBM) model object, will derive the SHAP values from it |
+an XGBoost or LightGBM model object (will derive SHAP values from it) |

 shap_contrib |